Wasserstein Stability for Persistence Diagrams: Existing stability results and their limitations

 \subsection{Erroneous appeals to previous $p$-Wasserstein stability results}

 Unfortunately, the Lipschitz Wasserstein stability theorem in \cite{cohen2010lipschitz} appears to be one of the most misunderstood and miscited results within the field of topological data analysis.
 Common errors include using a small $p$ (often $1$ or $2$) for high dimensional data, assertions that the persistence diagrams depend Lipschitz-continuously on data and applying the theorem to Vietoris-Rips filtrations.
 Luckily, many of the erroneous applications can now be covered by the stability results in this paper.
-Rather than discuss individual examples, in Section~\ref{sec:consequences}, we examine the consequences for topological summaries, which are increasingly the most common way to apply persistence diagrams to data.
+Rather than discuss individual examples, in Section~\ref{sec:consequences} we examine the consequences of stability for various topological summaries including vectorisations such as the persistent homology rank function.